Very suddenly, Christmas is only a few weeks away. Are you ready?

 1- The subject line gets people excited about your Christmas-themed contest by revealing the grand prize.

 2 – Once they open it keep them reading by asking a question they’ll answer “yes” to.
 Who wouldn’t want to win their dream closet?

 3 – Describe what the contest entails and what they’ll need to do to win.

 4 – Reassure them that it’s easy to enter when providing your call-to-action.
 This way they’ll be more inclined to check it out.

-To extend the reach of your contest create a Facebook Ad that targets people who use your products.
+To extend the reach of your Christmas contest, create a Facebook ad that targets people who use your products.
 Facebook ads allow you to target people who aren’t familiar with your store.
 You have control as to how many people can potentially see your ad.